London News Network: Programming

 LNN's core programmes were London Today and the flagship evening programme London Tonight, produced seven days a week for Carlton and LWT (the first time ITV had offered a single seven-day news service for the capital).

 Although primarily a news provider, LNN also produced non-news regional output for both its joint owners – ranging from current affairs (The London Programme), documentaries (First Edition) and features (After 5, The Weekend Show) to entertainment (Boot Sale Challenge, Big Screen), arts (Good Stuff) and children's programming (The Totally Friday Show, Food Factory) through its "LNN Factuals" division.
-Sports programming was also often produced for both the London region and the ITV network by LNN's sport division, known as "LSN/London Sports Network".
+It also produced a small amount of programming for other broadcasters.
+Sports programming was also often produced for the London region, the Meridian region and the ITV network by LNN's sport division, known as "LSN/London Sports Network".
 LSN also maintained the ITV Sport archive and was the production partner (with Central) on ITV's football coverage, as well as other sports.
 LSN and Central's sports department (by now controlled and branded Carlton) were merged in 2006, forming ITV Sport Productions, now under the control of ITV director of sport Niall Sloane.